 Responsibilities of a GTA

-GTAs are expected to maintain standards of professional ethics appropriate for any member of academic staff.
+In addition to this, 'GTA's are expected to maintain standards of professional ethics appropriate for any member of academic staff.'

-GTAs are expected to prepare for any teaching by acquainting themselves with the core reading and ensuring they have the ability to contextualise and/or summarise the material.
-On occasion, GTAs may be asked to complete other teaching duties specified by the member of academic staff responsible for those students.
+GTAs are expected to prepare for teaching by acquainting themselves with the core reading and ensuring they have the ability to contextualise and/or summarise the material.